 How to Bet on Rugby 2023

 If you’re a fan of rugby you are spoiled for choice with the modern schedule – and all top betting sites offer it now.
 The fixture list across Europe is fit to burst, with games of note taking place most days from the world of Rugby League and Rugby Union.
-What’s more, there are always plenty of free bets and promotions available to get you started.
+What’s more, there are always plenty of the best free bets and promotions available to get you started.

 Rugby Union enthusiasts can catch up on the likes of Rugby World Cup, Six Nations, Rugby Championships, Premier League, Heineken Cup, European Challenge Cup and the Guinness Pro 40.
 You can also cast your net further afield and pick out the best from France, New Zealand and South Africa.
 Stick to your favourite or float between the big events of the week.